 My initial reactions after my trip to Yangon were a) all the blog posts I had read from people who had visited Yangon even just a year ago or less, were mostly out of date.
 That’s how quickly this country is changing.
 And b) upon arrival with pretty much zero expectations, I was truly blown away in the best possible way.
 I’ve always loved SE Asia and Cambodia and Thailand were two countries that I genuinely enjoyed.
 I also loved India and Bali in this general part of the world and Yangon really felt like a lovely mix of all of those countries.
 It felt like a melting pot of SE Asia, a city where its Colonial past meets its bright future.

 On the first day in Yangon, I woke early and watched an incredible purple sunrise over Inya Lake in the middle of Yangon, behind the Lotte Hotel where I based myself for my stay.
-I’ll get more into the hotel in my review in the coming weeks here on LOM, but in short, while the hotel itself was wonderful, I think I would stay more in the thick of the city next time, maybe at the Rosewood or the Pullman, simply for the ease of their locations to explore on foot.
+I’ll get more into the hotel in my review here on LOM, but in short, while the hotel itself was wonderful, I think I would stay more in the thick of the city next time, maybe at the Rosewood or the Pullman, simply for the ease of their locations to explore on foot.
 However, I’ll perhaps never forget the rush of the wind in my hair in the back of a taxi, as my taxi driver took a back road returning me to the hotel on my first day, windows down, the greenery of the city flying past in the warm humid air.

 The city had a haze overhead my first day, which created a sort of surreal environment, making the early morning colors feel almost mystical as a deep orange hung in the sky over the Sule Pagoda early in the morning.
 As locals said good morning to me as I explored their streets and the market stalls were just getting up and running.
 The taxis wizzed by as I escaped the hustle and found a beautiful green park overlooking the Pagoda, people doing Tai Chi and Yoga around me, enjoying their quiet Saturday morning.
 To my absolute surprise, my phone vibrated and I looked down to see text messages from Nick who couldn’t make it with me on this trip.
 Shocked as my phone was still on airplane mode, I found that the area I was in actually had public wifi, great wifi to be more exact and I sat in that park and called him on FaceTime and had perfect reception… on city public wifi in Myanmar.